Tony Pooley

 Tony Charles (Mashesha) Pooley (1938–2004) was a South African naturalist, award-winning conservationist and one of the world's foremost authorities on the Nile crocodile.

-Born in Amanzimtoti, KwaZulu-Natal, Pooley was a keen ornithologist as a youth.
+Pooley spent his first years at Isipingo, KwaZulu-Natal, where he spent much time in the wetlands and seashore, collected snakes and became a keen ornithologist as a youth.
 He began his training as a game ranger for the (then) Natal Parks Board in Maputaland (now northern KwaZulu-Natal, also formerly known as Tongaland) in 1957, receiving much of his training as a naturalist from Zulu and Thonga game guards.
 The guards showed him a crocodile egg and asked him to identify which bird had laid it, to general amusement, which started his interest in crocodiles.
-His pioneering work on crocodile ecology and conservation is recorded, with his customary humour, in his first book, Discoveries of a Crocodile Man (Collins, 1982).
+His pioneering work on crocodile ecology and conservation are recorded, with his customary humour, in his first book, Discoveries of a Crocodile Man (Collins, 1982).

-Pooley published numerous papers and chapters in books on crocodile behaviour, made pioneering discoveries on crocodile maternal care, and croc-rearing techniques (see Further Reading, below).
+Pooley published numerous papers and chapters in books on crocodile behavior, made pioneering discoveries on crocodile maternal care, and croc-rearing techniques (see Further Reading, below).
 He assisted in drafting new regulations changing the status of Nile crocodiles from 'vermin' to 'protected', and was a founder member of the IUCN Crocodile Specialist Group.

-He travelled to Italy, Australia, America, Papua New Guinea, Zambia and Zimbabwe advising on crocodile conservation and farming.
-Several films were made about his work, including The Ndumu Story, and the BBC's award-winning Gently Smiling Jaws, narrated by Sir David Attenborough.
+He traveled to Italy, Australia, America, Papua New Guinea, Zambia and Zimbabwe advising on crocodile conservation and farming.
+Several films were made about his work, including the SABC documentary Ndumu: The Story of Crocodile Survival in South Africa, and the BBC's award-winning Gently Smiling Jaws, narrated by Sir David Attenborough.
 Pooley set up two crocodile research facilities, one at Ndumo Game Reserve, and the St Lucia Crocodile Research Centre, where he also set about educating visitors about crocodiles and their place in the ecosystem.
-He earned his MSc degree, on the "Ecology of the Nile Crocodile in Zululand", from the University of Natal in 1982, despite never having completed high school.
+He earned his MSc degree, in the "Ecology of the Nile Crocodile in Zululand", from the University of Natal in 1982, despite never having completed high school.